sadiq41/calculator/README.md

-#calculator
-this is a website used as a calculator
+this is a website used as a calculator. it is developed with html,css and javascript
-# calculator